linux-node-eberswalde/linux-commands/terminal.md

+# File/Directory Size

     du -s <folder-name>
     du -sh <folder-name> will give you the same output in higher units